slonigiraf/whitepaper/slonigiraf/ENG.md

 It is necessary to minimize such cases when a student ends up in the last training group in a row.
 We need 32 * 5 SLON so that this situation does not happen to any student in the world (1.967 B * 0.5^32 < 1).
 Thus 32 * 5 SLON = 160 SLON is enough amount to perform such lessons in Ethiopia.

 Other countries have different teacher wages.
 Thus we need to adjust an airdrop for each country separately, see the Appendix 1.
 We need a total of 4.3 trln SLON for countries listed in the Appendix 1, and 2.8 trln SLON for others.
 Thus 7.1 trln SLON is required in total just for an airdrop.

 In the proposed system, is the total demand for SLON estimated to be just 7 trillion?
 To answer this question, it is important to note that the supply of cryptocurrencies, such as Bitcoin, is typically compared to M1 supply or narrow money.
 However, the supply of stacking cryptocurrencies is more closely aligned with M2 supply.
 The M2 money supply is [roughly equivalent to the GDP](https://data.worldbank.org/indicator/FM.LBL.BMNY.GD.ZS).
 As the additional GDP is estimated to be 8 trillion USD, the M2 SLON supply should be approximately 8 trillion USD or 800 trillion SLON.

-## Long lasting effect of education improvement

-GDP is closely tied to the workforce.
-Using a conservative estimate that 1% of labor growth leads to a [0.36% increase in GDP](https://dergipark.org.tr/tr/download/article-file/364734), the improvement in education resulting in a 3Х (or 200%) growth in the workforce would lead to a 72% increase in GDP, equivalent to approximately [69.5](https://data.worldbank.org/indicator/NY.GDP.MKTP.CD) trillion USD in the long term.
-Based on this calculation, our initial estimation for the total demand for SLON tokens at 8 trillion USD should be revised upwards to 77.5 (69.5+8) trillion USD that could potentially lead to the cryptocurrency 10X price growth (77.5/8).
-Additionally the demand for SLON tokens could rise due to usage the system for corporate education and HR processes.
-In order to ensure the price stability, we plan to implement an inflation rate of approximately 10%.
-This inflation is achieved by generating additional SLON through the process of "stacking" and is a common practice in the current cryptocurrency market as a reward for the hardware maintenance.

-## System software architecture

-The proposed system, Slonigiraf, is composed of two interconnected components: [SLON](https://github.com/slonigiraf/whitepaper/blob/main/slon/ENG.md), which functions as a reputation system, and [GIRAF](https://github.com/slonigiraf/whitepaper/blob/main/giraf/ENG.md), which serves as a lobbying and legislation system.
-Both systems are implemented as distinct blockchains that are linked together through a relay chain.
-This design allows for the deployment of multiple SLON and GIRAF modules, enabling the system to handle a large scale of users and meet the diverse needs of the population.
-The GIRAF component is used to facilitate consensus on the types of skills that are necessary for education and the methods for teaching them.
-The term "SLON" is used both as the name of a Slonigiraf cryptocurrency and as the name of the module that stores information about recommendation letters.

 ## Appendix 1.
 Global economy indicators